-The Koch Institute Image Awards seek to recognize the extraordinary visuals that are produced through life sciences research.
+The Koch Institute Image Awards seek to recognize the extraordinary visuals that are produced through life sciences and biomedical research.
 Such images serve as windows into otherwise invisible biological worlds.
 They exemplify the exchange of ideas between science and engineering – an interplay that is integral to the Koch Institute's approach to cancer research.
 Simply put, these visuals are beautiful and thought-provoking.

 Winning images will be exhibited in the large (nearly 8-foot) backlit square and circular displays at the Koch Institute Public Galleries.
 The images will be prominently visible to passersby on Main Street and visitors to the Koch Institute website.
 Materials within the Galleries and on the web will also engage visitors in the stories, people, and research behind the images.

-See previous winners at ki-galleries.mit.edu.
+See previous winners (and runners-up!) at ki-galleries.mit.edu.